DukeEngage-Zhuhai, China Overview

 Personal Qualities: Your program leader will also be looking for the following attributes among participants:

-Ability to manage stress in novel environments: embraces unconventional cultural working conditions, and calmly practice coping strategies; seeks help from teammates when overwhelmed; responds with patience and perseverance to new or unanticipated situation and obstacles.
+- Ability to manage stress in novel environments, embrace unconventional cultural working conditions, and calmly practice coping strategies: seeks help from teammates when overwhelmed; responds with patience and perseverance to new or unanticipated situation and obstacles.

-Self-reliance and culture sensitivity: understands and meets their own physical and emotional needs in new environments with positive attitude and realism; balances personal expectations with the realities present in new cultural and workplace conditions; effectively communicates and interacts with people of different age groups and culture; demonstrates judgment free and curiosity about the lives of others.
+- Self-reliance and cultural sensitivity: understands and meets their own physical and emotional needs in new environments with a positive attitude and realism; balances personal expectations with the realities present in new cultural and workplace conditions; effectively communicates and interacts with people of different age groups and culture; demonstrates judgment-free curiosity about the lives of others.

 - Children, Schools and Society: EDUC 243S